-As an education innovator, De Graauw obviously knew how great the effect of videos as preparation for learning actions can be.
+As an education innovator, De Graauw obviously knew how great an effect videos can have as preparation for learning actions.
 She also knew that while just watching a video provides a good learning return, you can increase that return by asking questions during the video.
 Thus, the idea of developing interactive videos was born.
 At a few moments in the video, multiple-choice questions come up.
 The student then sees the effect of his or her chosen answer.

 De Graauw: "We sat down with our whole team and brainstormed about all the mistakes students have made during practicals over the years.
 The extreme scenarios often contain the most humour."
 For example, there is a video where students learn how to use a separating funnel.
 Once the liquid has been poured into the funnel, the question follows: is everything now ready to start shaking?
 If they click 'yes', the person starts shaking without a cap on the funnel and the liquid flies around.
 In another video, you can see what happens when you want to evaporate liquid to dry something, but you forget to poke holes in the lid, preventing the liquid from escaping.